Jorricks/iCal-library/docs/code/exceptions.md

 # Exceptions

-These are all the custom exceptions you might encounter when using `iCalLibrary`.
+These are all the custom exceptions you might encounter when using `iCal-library`.

 ::: ical_library.CalendarParentRelationError